jackfromeast/dom-clobbering-collection/README.md

 # DOM Clobbering Collection

-In this repo, we collect a list of client-side libraries (>1K stars on Github or maintained by large companies) that contains DOM Clobbering gadgets that lead to severe consequences, e.g., XSS.
+In this repo, we collect a list of client-side libraries that are either vulnerable to HTML injection or contain DOM Clobbering gadgets that lead to severe consequences, e.g., XSS.

+## HTML Injection

 ## DOM Clobbering Gadgets